Ollama vs LM Studio: Why GUI-Based Local AI Kills Developer Productivity

 Execution Mode Active Desktop Application Background System Daemon

-API Server Management Manual (Requires clicking "Start") Automated (Always listening)
+API Server Management Manual (Requires clicking "Start Server") Automated (Always listening on port)

 Resource Overhead Moderate to High Extremely Low